dcde22345/MOSM_Data_Driven_Challenge/README.md

 - Some target data points are influenced by a range of records rather than a single record.
 - Variability needs to be evaluated at both overall and per-sample-slot levels.

-## Contributors

-- Research and Development Team
-- Data Analysts

-For any questions or contributions, please reach out to the project maintainers.
+For any questions or contributions, please reach out to me.